 And we still don’t have enough content in vernacular, particularly in video.

-Not on the text, first internet that all of us are familiar with and we built e-commerce wrap around it.
+Not on the text, first internet that all of us are familiar with and we built e-commerce wrapped around it.
 So that’s the whole point, like firstly, live has its own value.
-There is an opportunity to combine gamification, live, commerce and shop, the so -called trend of shop attainment.
+There is an opportunity to combine gamification, live, commerce and shop, the so -called trend of shoppertainment.

 I think all these things are big possibilities in the video space and I think we are really in a very, very, very early stage of unlocking the full power of creators.
 So for creators who are doing their job, brands who are creating audiences and your watch time and brands who are doing their job by advertising on creators, channels and hardly less than 1% or 2% creators are doing some sort of a branded content, but imagine the power of them coming together, it’s a massive way to unlock.

 It’s huge.
 Yeah.
-Yeah, I’m just thinking about Pawan Sarda of Big Bazaar had spoken about how in smaller towns, going to a Big Bazaar outlet is actually a massive, it is a big event, you get ready, you put on your heels, you put on your jewelry and makeup and you’re going to Big Bazaar because it’s an event I’m going to be shopping.
+Yeah, I’m just thinking about Pawan Sarda of Big Bazaar had spoken about how in smaller towns, going to a Big Bazaar outlet is actually a massive, it is a big event, you get ready, you put on your heels, you put on your jewelry and makeup and you’re going to Big Bazaar because it’s an event- I’m gonna be shopping.
 The whole family is out and it’s a planned event.
 I’m just thinking in the new online world, imagine if that could be replicated on a screen where I’m getting ready and sitting in front of the screen, ready to shop, because this is a live commerce exchange.
-I’m going to be meeting someone, I’m going to be meeting Bhaskar and Bhaskar is going to be teaching me, how I can tie my tie or look smart.
+I’m gonna be meeting someone, I’m gonna be meeting Bhaskar and Bhaskar is gonna be teaching me, how I can tie my tie or look smart.
 Do you think we can talk more about the analytics because that would be of tremendous value to the founder community because everybody recognizes the importance.

 That’s fantastic.
 And I would add a third one.
-The first you said was profitability of cost.
+The first you said was profitability, of course.
 The second is first party data.
 And the third one I would add is building a brand over a period of time.
 You don’t wanna be a commodity on a marketplace because on a marketplace, you only look for a product, you never look for a brand.
-You go to Amazon or Flipkart looking for one, I don’t know.
+You go to Amazon or Flipkart looking for, I don’t know.

-See you work with a lot of agencies, no?
+See you work with a lot of D2Cs right?

 And it’s their number one question.
 All of the D2C conversations are all about how to create a brand because I want consumer traffic to come to me as a brand.

-Hundred percent, it’s become so fashionable now to say, many of you have been making brands.
+Hundred percent, it’s become so fashionable now to say, I’ve also started my brand.

 They don’t have shelf space on Amazon’s and et cetera anymore and even if it is there, it is too expensive.
 So your only bet right now, earlier, people used to build their brands on Amazon, Flipkart and there some brand.coms and stroke your Instagram and then come to Google and YouTube for scale or TV for scale, right?
 Today that space is exhausted, ROI centric, okay good, every $1, I’ll spend $1 or $2, kind of a thing etcetera, that space is all like maxed out.
 So now I fundamentally feel that building familiarity, that mental availability right at the beginning.
 And that is possible today with such a large internet reach and great communication.
 So build that familiarity and building that brand upfront and not by the way is the next model for the next Mamaearth.
 Otherwise you saw, right?
 All these Beardo and Ustraa, they’re all stuck at 30, 40 crores can be actually written off as a, not so successful over time.
 So I think the unfamiliar brands, familiar brands, unfamiliar brands, ROI first approach through marketplaces was the earlier model, but bringing familiarity up front and building scale and your ramping up on brand.com and brand is the next leap.